 There are several ways to add works:

-If you want to make changes to records imported via a Search & Link wizard or via an auto update, you can use the 'Make a copy and edit'.
+If you want to make changes to works imported via a Search & Link wizard or via an auto update, you can use the 'Make a copy and edit'.

 Your ORCID iD will be visibile on your Scopus Author Profile page.

 Adding publications via Europe PubMed Central (Europe PMC) can be useful when you've published in medical journals.
-This wizard will recognize publications already added via Scopus, they will have a different color and the message 'This article has already been linked to your ORCID'.
+This wizard will recognize publications already in your ORCID record, they will have a different color and the message 'This article has already been linked to your ORCID'.
 From our experience articles published in Dutch medical journals can be added easily in this way.

-It's possible that some articles are twice in ORCID: if the identifiers used in Scopus don't match the identifiers used in Europe PubMed Central, ORCID can't 'see' they are the same.
-Look in your publication list in ORCID to find these duplicates: mark them and use the combine option at the top of the list to merge these records.
+It's possible that some articles are twice in your ORCID record: if the identifiers used don't match the identifiers used in Europe PubMed Central, ORCID can't 'see' they are the same.
+Look in your publication list in your ORCID record to find these duplicates: mark them and select Combine works in the Actions menu at the top of the list to merge these records.

-If you use your ORCID when you publish an article, your ORCID will be part of the metadata from the start.
+If you use your ORCID iD when you publish an article, your ORCID iD will be part of the metadata from the start.
 You will receive a message from Crossref that they want to auto-update your ORCID record.
-If you agree with this, you will have to grant Crossref permission – this is a different source than CrossRef Metadata Search.
+If you agree with this, you will have to grant Crossref permission – this is a different source than Crossref Metadata Search.

-To add publications in Web of Science to your ORCID record, you have to create a Publons profile first.
-This is especially useful for publications in Web of Science that don't have a DOI.
-Web of Sciences uses the Public API of ORCID to add the ORCID iD to publications with a DOI.
-Meeting abstracts and book reviews often don't have a DOI.
-Via Publons you can add them to your ORCID record.
+To add publications in Web of Science to your ORCID record, you have to create a Web of Science Researcher Profile first (previously known as Publons) and sync it with your ORCID record.
+This is especially useful for publications in Web of Science that don't have a DOI, like meeting abstracts and book reviews.
+Via your Web of Science Researcher Profile you can add them to your ORCID record.

 With BASE - Bielefeld Academic Search Engine - you search metadata from institutional repositories all over the world, including RePub.